DingfanChen/GS-WGAN/README.md

     ```IS
     cd evaluation
     ```
     1. Train a classifier on real data.
-The model checkpoint will be saved to `'evaluation/models/'` by default:
+The model will be saved to `'evaluation/models/'` by default:
         ```IS
         python train_mnist_inception_score.py -data 'mnist'
         ```
     2. Load the pre-trained classifier and evaluate IS.
-The evaluation result will be saved to `'#dirname(gen_data.npz)#/eval/IS/'`) by default:
+The evaluation result will be saved to `'#dirname(gen_data.npz)#/eval/IS/'` by default:
         ```IS
         python eval_mnist_inception_score.py -data 'mnist' --gen_data './../results/mnist/main/ResNet_default/gen_data.npz'
         ```

 - To evaluate the FID (requires installing [TensorFlow](https://www.tensorflow.org/): \
-    The evaluation results will be saved to `'#dirname(gen_data.npz)#/eval/FID/'`) by default.
+    The evaluation results will be saved to `'#dirname(gen_data.npz)#/eval/FID/'` by default.
     ```FID
     cd evaluation
     python eval_fid.py -data 'mnist' --gen_data './../results/mnist/main/ResNet_default/gen_data.npz'